 The Yin and Tonic clinic is a Traditional Chinese Medicine clinic based in Argyll, Scotland.
 Situated in valley amongst a peaceful and relaxing atmosphere.

-Client safety is of paramount importance.
+Patient safety is of paramount importance.
 I am a member of two professional bodies, the BAcC and RCHM.
 Both of these bodies set a Code of Practice which require a high standard of training and commitment to continuous professional development.
-I am insured through these bodies for my professional practice and to protect the well being of my clients.
+I am insured through these bodies for my professional practice and to protect the well being of my patients.

 Why Use Traditional Chinese Medicine?